radish-es/opensourcelaw/content/courses/Property/exercises/membertou_FNLMA.md

 (c) transfers in accordance with the Membertou Family Homes Law, 2016. reserve law.

-{{% /callout %}}
+---

 The materials we study this week will help you to address the following questions in the context of housing and business development on the Membertou First Nation's reserve lands under its *Land Code*:

-1. How are the barriers described by Senator Christmas shaped by the legal structure of property rights and lands governance defined under the *Indian Act* and by the Supreme Court of Canada in *Guerin v R*?
+1. How are the barriers described by Senator Christmas shaped by the legal structure of property rights and lands governance defined under the *Indian Act* and by the Supreme Court of Canada in *Guerin*, below?

 2. How does the Membertou *Land Code* under the *FNLMA* change the structure of property rights and lands governance on Membertou's reserve lands?
-What are the potential consequences (benefits or challenges) of this move for on-reserve housing and business development?
+What does it not change?
+What are the potential consequences (benefits or challenges) of this move for community housing and business development?

 3. What possibilities, if any, does adopting a land code under the *FNLMA* open up for the development and application of Mi'kmaw laws related to housing?
 What questions would you ask to understand more about this issue?